TheEmeraldBee/Kerbin/README.md

     - [x] Lsp Hover
     - [x] Lsp Diagnostics
+    - [x] Lsp Autocompletions
-    - [ ] Lsp Autocompletions
+        - [ ] Fix issue with auto imports not working at all
 - [ ] Copy/Paste Support (Registers)
     - [x] Ctrl-Shift-V / Cmd-V Paste Event Support
     - [ ] Clipboard Copy & Paste Commands
     - [x] Registers
-- [ ] Keybinding System Reimagination **HIGHEST PRIORITY** (This one changes how a lot of systems need to work, better done earlier rather than later.)
+- [x] Keybinding System Reimagination **HIGHEST PRIORITY** (This one changes how a lot of systems need to work, better done earlier rather than later.)
-    - [ ] Use similar system to hooks that allow for matching keybindings
+    - [x] Use similar system to hooks that allow for matching keybindings
         - Examples:
             - ctrl-(a|b) **matches second**
             - ctrl-a **matches first**